gabrandalisse/gabrandalisse/README.md

 A little bit about me:

-- 🌱 I’m currently learning the JAM stack!
+- 🌱 I’m currently learning about PWA!
-- 🚀 I have knowledge in the WAMP (Windows, Apache, MySql, Php) and MERN stack.
+- 🚀 I have knowledge in the WAMP (Windows, Apache, MySql, Php), MERN stack and JAM stack.

 ### 🛸 Technologies
 <p>